AI for Sustainable Farming: Tackling Greenhouse Gas Emissions and Empowering Responsible Finance

 Data Collection

-- Input data for DNDC to generate synthetic data for pre-training, and
+- Input data for the DNDC model to generate synthetic data for pre-training.

 DNDC Input Data for Pre-Training